noahmlee/lost-cove/content/Notes/api.md

 ---
 ## What Is an API?

 API stands for **Application Programming Interface**.
-In simple terms, an API is a way for two systems—whether apps, servers, or devices—to communicate with each other.
+In simple terms, an API is a way for two systems, whether apps, servers, or devices, to communicate with each other.
 It defines a contract for how data should be requested, sent, and received between these systems.

 Think of an API like a waiter at a restaurant.
 You (the client) tell the waiter what you want (your request), the waiter communicates with the kitchen (the server), and then brings you your order (the response).
 The entire exchange follows a specific format so that everyone knows what to expect.